-- TSR will be measured between 30 June 2019 and 30 June 2022 (the Performance Period); - For the purpose of this measurement, dividends will be assumed to have been re-invested on the ex-dividend date; - Tax and any franking credits (or equivalent) will be ignored; and - For the purpose of this measurement, the share price of Bapcor and the Comparator Group companies will be averaged over the ten trading days up to and including 30 June at the start and end date of the Performance Period.
+- TSR will be measured between 30 June 2019 and 30 June 2022 (the Performance Period); - For the purpose of this measurement, dividends will be assumed to have been re-invested on the ex-dividend date; - · Tax and any franking credits (or equivalent) will be ignored; and - For the purpose of this measurement, the share price of Bapcor and the Comparator Group companies will be averaged over the ten trading days up to and including 30 June at the start and end date of the Performance Period.

-The Comparator Group for the FY20 LTI is set out below.
-The Comparator Group is taken from the ASX200 Consumer Discretionary index, excluding gambling and media.
+The Comparator Group for the FY19 LTI is set out below.
 The Board has the discretion to adjust the Comparator Group to take into account events including but not limited to takeovers, suspensions, mergers or demergers that might occur during the Performance Period.

 ASX Code Company Name

 APE AP Eagers

 ARB ARB Corporation

 BGP Briscoe Group Australasia

 BRG Breville Group

 CKF Collins Foods

-CTD Corporate Travel Management
+CTD Corporate Travel Management Ltd

-DMP Domino's Pizza
+DMP Domino's Pizza Enterprises Ltd

-FLT Flight Centre Travel
+FLT Flight Centre Travel Group Ltd

-GUD GUD Holdings
+GUD GUD Holdings Ltd

-HVN Harvey Norman
+HVN Harvey Norman Holdings Ltd

-IEL IDP Education Limited
+IEL IDP Education Ltd

-IVC InvoCare
+IVC InvoCare Ltd

-JBH JB Hi-Fi
+JBH JB Hi-Fi Ltd

 KGN Kogan.com Ltd

 KMD Kathmandu Holdings

 PMV Premier Investments

 RBD Restaurant Brands New Zealand

 SLK SeaLink Travel Group

 SUL Super Retail Group

 TPW Temple & Webster Group

-WEB Webjet
+WEB Webjet Ltd